Last Updated: 20 February, 2026

 Every state varies in its stance on betting on collegiate sports.
 In Nebraska, bettors can legally wager on college sports, but there are two caveats that customers must keep in mind.
 First, bettors are not allowed to wager on prop bets for college athletes, and they cannot bet on a Nebraska-based college if they are playing a game in the state.

-Outside those restrictions, bettors in NE have free reign regarding betting on the NFL draft, eSports, and awards like the NBA MVP or Most Improved Player.
-Outside of markets that are directly tied to regulated sports betting, residents or tourists of Nebraska can also bet on horse racing in person or online.
+Outside those restrictions, bettors in NE have free rein regarding betting on the NFL draft, eSports, and awards like the NBA MVP or Most Improved Player.
+Outside of markets directly tied to regulated sports betting, Nebraska residents or tourists can also bet on horse racing in person or online.

-Residents can also access DFS products even though all legislation to legalize them has failed, leaving the market unregulated.
+Residents can also access DFS products, despite all legislation to legalize them having failed, leaving the market unregulated.

 Omaha has seen a rise in unconventional recreational activities like axe throwing and archery tag, with venues such as Axe Games Omaha and Archery Games Omaha offering these experiences to the public.
 The growing popularity of these sports has sparked conversation about introducing legal betting markets around them.

-Nearly two years after PASPA was overturned, Nebraska residents were allowed to vote on a referendum enabling retail casinos to open in the state, therefore allowing in-person sports betting.
+Nearly two years after PASPA was overturned, Nebraska residents were allowed to vote on a referendum that would enable retail casinos to open in the state, thereby allowing in-person sports betting.
 After residents voted “Yes,” lawmakers began working on the state's sports betting bill.

 By March 18, 2021, the Nebraska state legislature passed LB 561, which Gov. Pete Ricketts signed into law in May.
 With this bill's signing, the Cornhusker State could officially offer retail sports betting at select locations.

 While residents of NE were finally able to rejoice about sports betting being legalized, they would not be able to place a legal sports wager until June 22, 2023, when the WarHorse Casino opened their sportsbook, becoming the first recognized racino in NE.
-Since then, they have opened a second location in Omaha, which can also accept sports wagers.
-As of right now, three locations offer sports betting.
+Since then, they have opened a second location in Omaha that also accepts sports wagers.
+Currently, three locations offer sports betting.

 Rules and regulations regarding mobile sports betting were noticeably absent from LB 561.
-This doesn’t mean the state cannot add a bill that legalizes mobile sports betting.
-However, with Nebraska moving on the slower side regarding its sports betting layout, bettors in the state could wait a while to see a mobile betting app become available.
+This doesn’t mean the state can't introduce a bill legalizing mobile sports betting.
+However, with Nebraska moving slowly on its sports betting rollout, bettors in the state could wait a while before a mobile betting app becomes available.

-There are a few ways that mobile betting could eventually enter the state, one of which includes a bill that allows online operators to partner with current and upcoming racinos.
+There are a few ways mobile betting could eventually enter the state, including a bill that allows online operators to partner with current and upcoming racinos.
 Lawmakers have already started to feel increased pressure to legalize mobile sports betting since a report showed that Nebraska residents are crossing the state’s borders to Iowa to place online wagers.

 The legal age to place a sports bet in Nebraska is 21.
 While this is the legal age for most gambling activities in the state, residents who are 18 years old can participate in activities like the lottery.
 Like all states that have legal sports betting, Nebraska also prohibits betting on high school sports.